-A designer dog breed, on the other hand, are specific types of mixed breeds that have been intentionally created by breeders to combine the desirable traits of two or more purebred breeds, such as the Labradoodle (Labrador Retriever and Poodle mix) or the Goldendoodle (Golden Retriever and Poodle mix).
+A designer dog breed, on the other hand, are specific type of mixed breed that has been intentionally created by breeders to combine the desirable traits of two or more purebred breeds, such as the Labradoodle (Labrador Retriever and Poodle mix) or the Goldendoodle (Golden Retriever and Poodle mix).

 Mutts, in contrast, are typically the result of random, unplanned breeding between various breeds, and their ancestry is often unknown.